 German Kitchen Tools and Gadgets

 Now, German knives in general are far superior to any other kitchen knives (don’t argue… I won’t listen).
-For those of us who eat a lot of tomatoes with our Abendbrot, a good Tomaten Messer is essential.
+For those of us who eat a lot of tomatoes with our Abendbrot a good Tomato Knife is essential.
 In Germany they are fairly inexpensive, so I buy several.
-Usually you would find them in a jar by the cash register (an impulse item?) in a Hauswaren Geschaeft.
+You will even find them in a jar by the cash register (an impulse item?) in a Hauswaren Geschaeft.

 &